 Kids love the Glasgow Science Centre so be sure to put that on your itinerary this half term.
 Get involved in tons of immersive discovery experiences, see over 400 interactive exhibits and learn about space, science, astronomy, illusions, energy, and loads more!
-They’re hosting a Halloween Fright Night on Friday the 27th of October, which is suitable for all ages, so get your tickets!
+They’re hosting a Halloween Fright Night which is suitable for all ages, so get your tickets!

 After all the learning, why not treat your little ones to a good burger at the Hard Rock Cafe Glasgow?
 Or better still, one of Hard Rock’s Li’l Monsters Breakfasts; a special event during the last weekend in October, it includes a big spooky breakfast buffet, complete with a kids party entertainer and lots of games and competitions!